Sustainable Transportation Planning

 Great Cycling Safety With BikeMaps.org

-BikeMaps.org is a global mapping system that allows citizens to map locations of cycling incidents and report on the nature of the event.
+BikeMaps.org is a global mapping system that allows citizens to map cycling incidents and report on the nature of the event.
 The platform was developed by Dr. Trisalyn Nelson’s team at the University of Victoria.
-Attributes collected are designed for spatial modeling research on predictors of safety and risk, and to aid surveillance and planning.
+Attributes collected are designed for spatial modeling research on safety and aid planning predictors.

 Informing Active Transportation Design in Real Estate Development